JasonHassold/Photo-Contest-Website/README.md

 # Photo Contest Website
 This is a mock photo contest website base on a freelance contract.
 It is written with a GoLang backend and a Materialize CSS front-end.
+The logo and icon were made in Adobe Illustrator, the animated check mark was made in Adobe After Effects, and the home page image was edited in Photoshop.

+Here is a link to a demo video: https://youtu.be/5efEgpuYyAY